 Practical suggestions and precautions

 titleThe filter is most suitable for English content.
-It will not produce any visible effect on Chinese titles.
-Therefore, please make sure of your content language type before use. - Compatibility with other filters:If your requirement is not limited to capitalizing the first letter of each word, for example, you may need to capitalize the entire title (
+It does not produce any visible effect for Chinese titles.
+Therefore, it is important to specify the language type of your content before using it. - In conjunction with other filters:If your requirement is not limited to capitalizing the first letter of each word, for example, you may need to capitalize the entire title (

-Visible, the CMS of AnQititleThe filter is a very practical tool that can help us easily enhance the professionalism and reading experience of the website content.Master these little tricks, and it will make our website operation more efficient.
+Visible, Anqi CMS'titleThe filter is a very practical tool that can help us easily enhance the professionalism and reading experience of the website content.Master these little tricks and it will make our website operation more efficient.

-Q1: If I only want the first letter of the article title to be capitalized instead of the first letter of each word, which filter should I use?
+Q1: If I only want the first letter of the article title to be capitalized, not the first letter of each word, which filter should I use?

-Q2: Besides capitalizing the first letter of each word, what are some common formatting treatments I can apply to the article title?
+Q2: Besides capitalizing the first letter of each word, what are some common formatting treatments I can apply to an article title?